-  Explicit leadership in instructional practice is conducted through school based Leading Teachers in Teaching/Learning, Intervention/Supported learning; and external literacy and numeracy consultants.
-External behavioural coaching complements the implementation of a whole school approach and practice in School Wide Positive Behaviour Supports.
+Explicit leadership in instructional practice is incorporated through Leading Teachers and Learning Specialists in Teaching/Learning, Intervention/Supported learning, and external literacy and numeracy consultants, directly involved in planning.
+External behavioural coaching complements the implementation of a whole school approach, and practice, in School Wide Positive Behaviour Supports.
 Equity Funding has enabled consultation and mentoring in adopting the Berry St Education model for proven positive, trauma-informed, wellbeing practices to significantly progress student’s academic achievement.
-2016 was our first year as an AVID (Advancement Via Individual Determination) site team, with the specific strategies being introduced across the school although with a greater focus currently in years 5/6 in preparation for higher education.

-10% of students at Kurunjang have English as an additional language and 3% are of Aboriginal or Torres Straight Islander descent.
-Individual Learning Plans are developed and implemented for students whose background is Koorie, EAL or Out of Home care; as well as those who are working 12 months below or 12 months above the expected level for their age.
+10% of students at Kurunjang have English as an additional language and 3% are of Aboriginal or Torres Strait Islander descent.
+Individual Learning Plans are developed and implemented for students whose background is Koorie, EAL, PSD, or Out of Home care; as well as those who are working 12 months below or 12 months above the expected level for their age.

 Our students have the opportunity to participate in a wide range of enrichment activities and special events including incursions, excursions, sporting activities, concerts and camps (Foundation Breakfast and Pyjama day, Year 1/2 Big Night In and sleep over, Year 3/4 bi-annual camp and 5/6 annual camp).
-Student Leadership facilitates weekly assemblies and represents the student voice within the school.
+Student Leadership facilitates weekly assemblies alternating between the F-2 and 3-6 cohorts, and represent the student voice within the school.

-Kurunjang Primary School values strong partnerships between teachers, students and parents; welcoming parent participation in classroom and sporting programs, and offers training to parents to support them as classroom helpers.
-Community expertise is harnessed with the work of our Primary Welfare officer who has established strong connections with Melton City council, Early Years partnerships and allied health professionals and agencies.
+Kurunjang Primary School values strong partnerships between teachers, students and parents; welcoming in parents in PFA programs.
+Community expertise is harnessed with Early Years partnerships, and allied health professionals and agencies.

-Kurunjang Primary School has well appointed buildings that include classroom offices/walk in storage and withdrawal spaces between each double classroom in the main building, and a large shared project and multiple learning spaces in the Learning Hub.
+Kurunjang Primary School has well-appointed buildings that include classroom offices/walk in storage and withdrawal spaces between each double classroom in the main building, and a large, shared project and multiple learning spaces in the Learning Hub.
 The Personal Learning studio, built in 2011, adjoining the existing gymnasium, has a multiple purpose for catering for the school community, including meetings and events of the PFA, meetings and professional learning for staff, and collaborative student projects.
-It includes a fully appointed kitchen with cooking facilities.
+Our Kitchen Garden Program is run out of the neighbouring Kuranjang Community Hub, which includes a fully appointed kitchen with cooking facilities.

-School Facilities also include a visual arts and music rooms, and library.
-The Out of School Hours (OSH club) program is situated in a single room in the main building with secure access for caregivers, and operates both a before and after school program.
-The room is also utilized as a developmental playroom for pedagogical support of student learning in years F-2, an alternative lunchtime program, and provision for 3 playgroup programs.
+School Facilities also include a Gymnasium, Visual and Performing Arts rooms, and Library.
+The Out of School Hours (OSH club) program is situated in a single room in the main building with secure access for care givers, and operates both a before and after school program.
+The room is also utilized as the F-2 Performing Arts.
 All classrooms and learning spaces are well equipped, and have heating and air conditioning.

-The school has extensive play spaces for the students including an external oval, synthetic turf athletic track and soccer field, hard court areas, playgrounds and sandpits (Foundation, Year 1/2, 3/4 and 5/6) and a double basketball court.
-The well landscaped, maintained and resourced grounds provide a most attractive school environment well suited to recreation, developmental play and outdoor learning and leadership.
+The school has extensive play spaces for the students including an external oval, synthetic turf athletic track and soccer field, hard turf areas, playgrounds and sandpits (Foundation, Year 1/2, 3/4 and 5/6) and a turf double basketball court.
+The well landscaped, maintained, and resourced grounds provide a most attractive school environment well suited to recreation, developmental play, and outdoor learning.